-The initial plans are for the ferry service to run from the port of Piraeus in Athens and arrive at either Larnaca or Limassol, with a weekly service to be operating during the summer period of May through to September, followed by a fortnightly service between October and April.
+The initial plans are for the ferry service to run from the port of Piraeus in Athens city and arrive at either Larnaca or Limassol, with a weekly service to be operating during the summer period of May through September, followed by a fortnightly service between October and April.
 These are initial operating schedules and it’s more than possible that they will change over the coming months.

 The journey is expected to take between 20 to 30 hours, and initial costs for tickets are expected to be about 50 Euros for a single journey, and 85 Euros for a return journey.
 Cars can also be taken onboard at a price of around 75 Euros.